Check Out What Whales Are Doing With SEDG - Benzinga

 TODAY ONLY!
 For only $7, you can get 2 winning options trade alerts every month!
 Click Here to See Trade Ideas!
 (Risk-free with a 14 day refund guarantee)

-Someone with a lot of money to spend has taken a bullish stance on SolarEdge Technologies SEDG.
+Someone with a lot of money to spend has taken a bearish stance on SolarEdge Technologies SEDG.

 And retail traders should know.